About me

 Client dashboard — single system of record

 Recruiters managed client work across emails, Excel, ATS, and notes, so progress mostly lived in their heads.
 We introduced the Client Dashboard — a single place with structured client cards and auto-updated counts.
 Now recruiters can quickly see openings, screened candidates, and overall progress.
+This improved pipeline visibility helped recruiters stay aligned on role priorities and screening status, enabling more structured coordination before submissions were made to clients.

 Testing & validation